fryguybob/STM-Commentary/GHCSTMNotes.md

 -   **Writing** -- Writes, like reads, now search the parent `TRec`s and the write is stored in the local copy.

+-   **Retry** -- As described above, we now need to search the stack for a `CATCH_RETRY_FRAME` and if found, aborting the nested transaction and attempting the alternative or propagating the retry instead of immediately working on blocking.

 -   **Validation** -- If we are validating in the middle of a running transaction we will need to validate the whole nest of transactions.